cloudmesh/client/docs/source/commands/command_group.rst

 Group Command
 ======================================================================

-One of cloudmeshs major functionality is to group cloud and other resources into a named group.
+One of cloudmesh major functionality is to group cloud and other resources into a named group.
 Such named groups can than be used to perform actions on them.

-.. warning:: at this time we have limited to groups to just hold names
+.. warning:: at this time we have limited to groups to just hold ID
 	     of vms.

 The manual page of the group command can be found at: `group